| 1993 |

 | 2024 |

-NUP155 knockdown in NSCLC cells reduces cell viability, migration, and invasion, and increases apoptosis.
-Mechanistically, NUP155 knockdown upregulates PTEN and downregulates phosphorylated AKT (p-AKT) without altering total AKT, placing NUP155 upstream of the PTEN/AKT signaling axis.
-Addition of the PTEN inhibitor SF1670 partially reverses the effects of NUP155 knockdown, confirming pathway involvement. |
+NUP155 knockdown in NSCLC cells upregulates PTEN and downregulates phosphorylated AKT without altering total AKT, placing NUP155 upstream of the PTEN/AKT signaling pathway.
+Pharmacological PTEN inhibition (SF1670) partially reversed the anti-proliferative and pro-apoptotic effects of NUP155 knockdown, establishing epistasis. |

-Translational cancer research |
+Translational Cancer Research |

 Low |